narendraj9/hledger-serve/README.md

 # hledger-serve

 A simple web application for hledger journals.
 The backend is written in Haskell using the Yesod Framework.
-The frotend is written in Elm.
+The frontend is written in Elm.